 GSE161529

-C Our analysis of tTCGA BRCA cohort revealed that normal patients the GSE161529had high proportions of HS, AV, and vascular and lymphatic cellsig A, which were consistent with those found in normal TCGA patients 1B)(normal_cell_type_proportions_patients, Tcga_GSE161529_cell_type_normal_proportions_patients)
+To test our deconvolution technique, we first applied MUSiC to the 113 disease-free control normal patients within the GSE161529 cohort and compared to results to normal TCGA patients.
+The disease-free control patients in our TCGA BRCA cohort had high proportions of HS, AV, and vascular and lymphatic cells (Fig 1A).
+This was consistent with those found in normal TCGA patients (Fig 1B) , which provided validity to our method.